Formal expansions in stochastic model for wave turbulence 2: method of diagram decomposition (complete version): Introduction and results

-In particular, from what was said it follows that in our setting $\rho\sim\nu^{-1/2}$ is the only scaling of $\rho$ when the energy spectrum admits a non-trivial kinetic limit of order one; see \cite{DK} for a more detailed discussion.
+In particular from what was said it follows that in the regime \eqref{L,nu}, the scaling $\rho\sim\nu^{-1/2}$ is the only scaling of $\rho$ when the energy spectrum admits a non-trivial kinetic limit of order one; see \cite{DK} for a more detailed discussion.

+In \cite{DKMV} we consider the opposite to \eqref{L,nu} order of limits, when first $\nu\to 0$ and then $L\to\infty$.
+As in \cite{DK}, we study the energy spectrum \eqref{spec cut off} of the quasisolution, but now analysis of the term $n_s^{(2)}$ shows that the correct scaling is $\rho = \sqrt{\eps} L$.\,\footnote{In \cite{DKMV} the notation is slightly different: $\eps$ is written as $\eps^2$.
+Besides when $d=2$, $\rho$ should be multiplied by the factor $(\ln L)^{-1/2}$. } In this setting, crucially using Theorem~\ref{p:aman}, we establish a result, similar to the discussed above that in \cite{DK}, but the limiting WKE \eqref{WKE} should be modified.
+In particular, the WKE in \cite{DKMV} is non-autonomous.

+Results of the present paper also are used in our work in progress, where by means of the KAM-technique we are aiming to show that the results in \cite{DK, DKMV} remain true for the energy spectrum of the exact solution for eq.~\eqref{ku3}, under the corresponding limits (and not only for the quasisolution).
+See subsection {\it What next?} in \cite[Section~1.3]{DKMV}.